techidaily/site-win11-tips/source/_posts/strategies-for-restarting-non-responsive-resource-monitors-in-windows-11.md

 ## 4\.
 Check for Windows Updates

- It is also possible for an outdated version of Windows to cause this issue, so[manually check for any pending Windows updates](https://www.makeuseof.com/update-windows-manually/) and install them.
+ It is also possible for an outdated version of Windows to cause this issue, so [manually check for any pending Windows updates](https://www.makeuseof.com/update-windows-manually/) and install them.

  Microsoft regularly releases new versions of Windows that fix bugs and improve performance, which makes updating worthwhile.
 Here's how to do it: